BrightcoveOS/android-player-samples/README.md

 * [Ad Rules Google IMA Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "AdRulesIMASampleApp"): This app shows how to setup to use the Google IMA Plugin to play ads via Ad Rules.
 This version has been tested and works with v3 of the IMA SDK.

+* [Ad Rules Google IMA Widevine Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "AdRulesIMAWidevineSampleApp"): This app shows how to setup to use the Google IMA Plugin to play ads via Ad Rules with a Widevine video.
+This version has been tested and works with v3 of the IMA SDK.

 * [Basic Akamai Identity Services Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "BasicAISWebViewSampleApp"): This app shows how to configure an app to use the Brightcove native Android player with Akamai Identity Services.

 * [Basic AdobePass Sample App](http://docs.brightcove.com/en/video-cloud/brightcove-player-sdk-for-android/index.html "BasicAdobePassWebViewSampleApp"): This app shows how to configure an app to use the Brightcove native Android player with AdobePass.